ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

 While Apple might be able to provide a great foundation, _I'm a roads-and-bridges kind of developer_.
 I want to be able to improve my own tools, and I often find myself frustrated.
 Apple might have those twenty three stories to build on top of, but the JavaScript ecosystem is _huge_ and they're questioning the idea that you can only build so much complexity before it collapses under its own weight.
 That's great – I love questioning dominant paradigms!
 But it's also terrifying.
 Used responsibly, JavaScript can be used to start on a higher floor than native iOS development _and_ help you erect _ten_ stories of scaffolding – all on a platform _you_ own.

+It's important for me to re-iterate that neither one of these is "better."
+They are different languages, with different goals and different constraints.
+Any comparison between the two is apples-to-oranges.
+And while I enjoy getting to use them both, that comes with its own costs.
+We're all on our own paths, and that's totally okay.

 With all that said, with open hearts and clear minds, I'd like to share some of the practical affects of this rather philosophical distinction.
 What _are_ the actual advantages/disadvantages to both native iOS and JavaScript?
 In what's sure to make everyone mad, I've mocked up a conversation to describe why native iOS and JavaScript development are  both so amazing and both so awful.

 <div class="chatparent">